In order to understand “Total quality management”, first we have to understand what does ‘Quality’ actually mean?

 This is the last phase of the cycle, in this phase employees document their results and prepare themselves to address other problems.

 Following are the universal Total Quality Management beliefs:

 - Satisfaction of the customer/owner is the measure of quality.

 - Everyone is an owner.

 - Analysis of the processes is the key to quality improvement.

 - Constant TQM is not possible without consistent, active and enabling leadership by managers at all levels.

-- It is important to incessantly improve quality of the products and services which we are supposed to provide to our customers/owners.
+- It is important to incessantly improve the quality of the products and services which we are supposed to provide to our customers/owners.

 A successful TQM implementation requires a significant training for the employees involved in it.
 Since the training program can take employees away from their day to day work, this eventually can have a negative short-term impact.
-Also, since Total Quality Management tends to result in a consistent series of incremental changes, it can lead to creating an unpleasant response from those employees who prefer existing system, or employees who are afraid of losing their jobs because of it.
-Total Quality Management works best in an environment where there are strong support and commitment from the management.
+Also, since Total Quality Management tends to result in a consistent series of incremental changes, it can lead to creating an unpleasant response from those employees who prefer the existing system, or employees who are afraid of losing their jobs because of it.
+Total Quality Management works best in an environment where there is strong support and commitment from the management.